emlab-solutions/pyemaps/README.md

        and add tests cases to existing test suites if possible.
     d.
 When ready, make a "pull request" in pyEMAPS repository
     e.
 Request code review from other contributors, please always include "sharonz2006" in your code reviewer.
+    f.
+Document the changes in sphinx tool for any interface changes.
+To install sphinx, run: pip install -U sphinx
+       in your virtual environment (pyemaps_build).
+       To compile the documentation changes, run:
+          sphinx-build -b html source .

 We greatly appreciate your contributions to pyEMAPS and look forward to making it a tool for the communty to accelaerate microscopy and crystallography education and research.